A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

 \subsection{Randomized sketching}

-Sketched Krylov methods (and more generally methods employing the sketching paradigm) are based on \emph{subspace embeddings}~\cite{DrineasMahoneyMuthukrishnan2006,MartinssonTropp2020,sarlos2006improved,woodruff2014sketching}, which embed a subspace $\V$ of $\R^n$ into a smaller Euclidean space $\R^s$, $s \ll n$ in a way that distorts norms and inner products in a controlled fashion.
+Sketched Krylov methods (and more generally all methods employing the sketching paradigm) are based on \emph{subspace embeddings}~\cite{DrineasMahoneyMuthukrishnan2006,MartinssonTropp2020,sarlos2006improved,woodruff2014sketching}, which embed a subspace $\V$ of $\R^n$ into a smaller Euclidean space $\R^s$, $s \ll n$ in a way that distorts norms and inner products in a controlled manner.

 For a given subspace $\V$ and distortion parameter $\varepsilon\in [0,1)$, we call $S \in \R^{s \times n}$ an \emph{$\varepsilon$-subspace embedding for $\V$}, if for all $\vv \in \V$,

 or equivalently, for all $\vu,\vv \in \V$,